PCBMay is a professional multilayer PCB boards manufacturer in China, who provides many different types of multilayer PCBs for you.

 For example, the manufacturer’s remarks, company ID number, and warning labels.

-It is necessary since the PCBs have to be assembled, tested, and maintained in the future; the labeled information helps locate component positions.
+It is necessary since the PCBs have to be assembled, tested, and maintained in the future; the labelled information helps locate component positions.

 Step 14: Electrical Testing